 Spiritual life forms a large part of life at Gateway Boys Academy.
 We strive to introduce every cadet to a relationship with Jesus and strive to maintain a Godly atmosphere conducive to Christian growth.
 Boys attend group Bible studies, go to chapel twice each week, and spend time with a counselor to pursue individually assigned Bible studies designed to build character.

 Family Restoration is Our Hallmark

 At Gateway, we focus on family restoration.
 After four months of enrollment for the cadet, parents begin attending weekend events for training about boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a life of serving others.
-If your son needs order and discipline to put his life in order, please consider Gateway, a Christian Boarding School.
+If your son needs order and discipline to put his life in order, please consider Gateway.